JonmarCorpuz/ExfilLook/README.md

 |__/       )_/  /__\  \_/    \____(      )_/      )_/      )___)    (_____)    (___/   |_)  \_____v.2.0_________________________________________________________________|
 ```

-`ExfilLook` (Exfiltrate through Outlook) is a PowerShell payload that allows a red teamer to remotely execute commands on a compromised Windows machine, redirect their outputs into a text file, and then exfiltrate that text file to a temporary email using Outlook Mail.
+ExfilLook (Exfiltrate through Outlook) is a PowerShell-based payload designed for red team operations that enables remote command execution on a compromised Windows system, captures the output into a text file, and exfiltrates the file via Outlook Mail to a designated temporary email address.